 What do you think will most change/shape practice over the next five years?

-What role do you see the RAIC and architects playing in terms of climate action, reconciliation, equity and justice, procurement reform, among other areas of advocacy?
+What role do you see the RAIC and architects playing in terms of [climate action / TR / procurement reform / etc.]

 What do you like to do outside of architecture?

 I really love driving, although I am not a car enthusiast, but I love driving because I find it calming and meditating, especially when you are in the countryside, but I know it is not climate friendly and I am not proud of it, but it is my guilty pleasure.